- First drug regimen in ART-naive patient

 - HCV infection: See HCV guidelines

-- Tuberulosis: TAF not recommended with rifamycin.
-If rifampin used, can use EFV (standard dose, RAL (800 mg twice-daily), DTG (50 mg twice daily).
-If PI-based regimen used; use dose-adjusted rifabutin instead of rifampin
+- Tuberculosis: TAF not yet recommended with rifamycin.
+However, recent data suggests that intracellular levels of tenofovir obtained when using TAF in the presence of rifampin are adequate (compared to intracellular tenofovir levels achieved with TDF without rifamycin).
+If rifampin used, can use EFV (standard dose), RAL (800 mg twice-daily), DTG (50 mg twice daily).
+DTG and RAL can be used at standard doses with rifabutin.
+BIC should not be used with a rifamcyin.
+If PI-based regimen used; use dose-adjusted rifabutin instead of rifampin.

-- Resistance results not available: use either DRV/r or DTG plus either TAF/FTC or TDF/FTC
+- Resistance results not available: Avoid NNRTI based regimens and DTG/3TC.
+Avoid ABC.
+Use either DRV/boosted or (DTG or BIC) plus either TAF/FTC or TDF/FTC

 - Food effects

-- Without regard to food: RAL- or DTG-based regimens
+- Without regard to food: BIC-, DOR-, RAL- or DTG-based regimens

-- Initial therapy options for patients in whom InSTIs are not an option
+- Initial therapy options for patients in whom regimens above are not an option

 - (DRV/r or DRV/c) + (TAF/FTC, TDF/FTC, or ABC/3TC) (AIa)